star-zhang-github/Project/ai_voice_chatbot/README.md

     - Copy the URL above to the URL textbox of the *A call comes in* section on website https://console.twilio.com/us1/develop/phone-numbers/manage/incoming/, and save
 5. Call the twilio provided number and enjoy your time!
 You can check the logs of the program during and after the call in the *app.log* file.

-## Section 3: Try out the product without
+## Section 3: Try out the product without setting up
 6. If To try out Star Zhang's Twilio number (855) 778-1299 please contact first to add your phone number to the incoming call permission list.